teamshares/shoelace/docs/pages/components/dialog.md

 ---
 meta:
   title: Dialog
-  description: 'Dialogs, sometimes called "modals", appear above the page and require the user''s immediate attention.'
+  description: 'Dialogs, also called "modals", appear above the page and require the user''s immediate attention.'
 layout: component
 ---